 The Centers for Medicare & Medicaid Services (CMS) has issued guidance for Nursing Home Visitation.
 Recognizing that considerations allowing for visitation in each phase of re-opening may be difficult for residents and their families, CMS has developed this application template for requests for the use of Civil Money Penalty (CMP) Reinvestment funds to provide nursing homes with in-person visitation aids.

 Traditional Grant Opportunity

 Apply for a grant - Accepting applications until 1/31/23, 5 pm MST

 A complete application includes:

-All applications must be fully complete, meet all criteria and included all required attachments in order to be considered.
+All applications must be fully complete, meet all criteria and include all required attachments in order to be considered.

 Measures should benefit residents of nursing facilities by fostering innovation and improving the quality of life and care at the facilities.
 This could include the following: